From homotopy links to stratified homotopy theories: Introduction

-From a proof perspective, we mainly focus on stratified objects over a fixed poset, $P$.
+is a fully faithful embedding. \end{theorem} Again, this statement can also be strengthened to a fully faithful inclusion of infinity categories.
+In the proofs contained in this paper, we mainly focus on stratified objects over a fixed poset, $P$.
 In this context, our approach is twofold.
-On one hand, we give a precise comparison of three model categories, and in particular of their class of weak-equivalences.
+On one hand, we give a precise comparison of three model categories, and in particular of their classes of weak-equivalences.
 Those model categories are those of spaces and simplicial sets stratified over $P$, as well as the category of diagrams of simplicial sets, indexed by strictly increasing chains in $P$ (which we call regular flags).
-An object in this last category correspond to the data of the strata and (generalized) homotopy links of a stratified object.
+An object in this last category corresponds to the data of the strata and (generalized) homotopy links of a stratified object.
 This is summed up in the following theorem (\cref{Cor:Realization_Preserve_Weak_Equivalences,cor:Real_CP_reflects_WE,cor:CP_reflects_WE,theo:SingP_Characterize_WeakEquivalences,Cor:Diagram_Preserve_WE}).

 \begin{theorem} All functors in the following commutative diagram preserve and characterize weak-equivalences between arbitrary objects.